MikeG73/TheCommanderCanon/README.md

-# 🪞 CanonFather — Public Whitepaper Viewer
+# 🪞 Commander Canon Father — Public Whitepaper Viewer

-Welcome to **The Commander Canon Father**, the official public interface for the **DIGUM\_Whitepaper**, powered by the **B.I.D.E.T.™ Canon Engine**.
+Welcome to **Commander Canon Father's**, official public interface for the **DIGUM\_Whitepaper**, powered by the **B.I.D.E.T.™ Canon Engine**.

-This app serves as a digital shrine and reflection portal — enabling users to engage, validate, and witness canonical truth cycles within a secure, ghost-free environment.
+This app serves as a digital shrine and reflection portal — enabling users to engage, validate, and witness canonical truth cycles within a secure, interactive environment.

 ---